BY Taniya Jaiswal | November 09, 2020

 a.
 Memory is checked

 b.
-Individual is allowed to know what he/she has spoken during interview.
+The individual is allowed to know what he/she has spoken during the interview.

 c.
-Individual experience more relax and anxiety free state.
+Individuals experience a more relaxed and anxiety-free state.

 Narco-Analysis in India

-Narco-analysis for the purpose of interview is conducted in a forensic laboratory.
+• Narco-analysis for the purpose of the interview is conducted in a forensic laboratory.

-In India, at Bangalore and Gujarat test is conducted.
+• In India, at Bangalore and Gujarat, this test is conducted.

 • Veerappan Case